 Administrative Expenses

-- Preparing final accounts
+- Preparing final trust accounts

-- Distributing assets to beneficiaries
+- Distributing assets to beneficiaries and obtaining receipts

 Tax Implications

-Cost Component | Description | Factors Influencing Cost |
+| Cost Component | Description | Factors Influencing Cost |

-Legal Fees | Fees for professional advice from solicitors | Complexity of the trust, services required |
+| Legal Fees | Fees for specialist solicitor advice and documentation | Complexity of the trust, number of assets, any disputes |

-Administrative Expenses | Costs for tasks like updating trust info and distributing assets | Size and complexity of the trust |
+| Administrative Expenses | Costs for final accounts, TRS updates, Land Registry transfers | Size and complexity of the trust, number of assets to transfer |

 Factors Influencing the Cost of Closing a Trust